sap-tutorials/Tutorials/tutorials/subscribe-multitenant-app-customer/subscribe-multitenant-app-customer.md

 ### Create New Subaccount

-Now, a consumer can subscribe to the application through the SAP BTP Account Cockpit.
+Now, a consumer can subscribe to the application through SAP BTP cockpit.

 Create a new subaccount for the customer in the same Global Account with the multitenant application provider subaccount, for example, called `Customer`.